jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   ### Treasures of the Craftworld (1CP)
   Use this Stratagem before the battle, when you are mustering your army.
 (Army gains 1 extra Relic; use up to 3 times)

+  \[This Stratagem is Unfinished but usable]

+  ### Extra Warlord Trait (1CP)
+  Use this Stratagem before the battle, when you are mustering your army.
+(Character without a WT gains 1 unique WT;
+  use up to 3 times)

+  \[This Stratagem is Unfinished but usable]

   ### Lightning-Fast Reactions (2CP)
   Use this Stratagem when a friendly ASURYANI CORE INFANTRY unit, or a friendly ASURYANI CORE UNIT WITH THE FLY keyword is targeted by a ranged or melee weapon.
 Until the end of the phase, hit rolls of all attacks made against that unit